xmos/sw_usb_audio/README.rst

 configuration etc.

 Additionally some options are contained in Makefiles for building multiple configurations of an application.
 For example app_usb_aud_l1 builds a MIDI and a S/PDIF configuration.
+See the USB Audio Software Design Guide for full details.

 Key Framework Features
 ======================